sigrons/mydealz_highlighter/readme.md

+> ### 👀 Please note
+> mydealz has withdrawn the rule change that led to the creation of this extension, which is why the meaning of this extension is obsolete (still works like a charme).
+The deal price now includes the shipping costs, which is why it is no longer necessary to add them up.
+The extension may still be useful for other marketplaces that do not have this regulation, but you may have to adapt the code for the corresponding domain/DOM structure.

 # mydealz Price & Shipping Highlighter

 A Chrome Extension that highlights prices and shipping costs on mydealz.de.
 It automatically calculates and displays the total cost (product price + shipping cost) in green with the shipping cost highlighted in red.